thm2kor/Udacity-CarND-Traffic-Sign-Classifier/README.md

 ### Final Results
 The validation accuracy during the training phase is plotted in the below figure:
 ![validation_accuracy][image11]

+In addition, the confusion matrix is also plotted, which summarizes the performance of the model:
+![validation_accuracy][image24]
+In the above matrix, the each diagonal represents that the count of correct predictions for that  respective class.
+The other entries represents an error in prediction.
+When the total count of error exceeds 10, the number is marked red.
+These cases needs to be further analysed.

 A summary of the accuracy metrics is shown in the below table: